digital-land/digital-land.info/application/templates/pages/guidance/introduction.md

 Sharing data in this way will help planners and developers gain a better understanding of the potential for development in each participating authority.

-The data will be used in the [Reduce Invalid Planning Applications (RIPA)](https://www.ripa.digital) service, which can:
+The data will be used in the [PlanX](https://opendigitalplanning.org/services) service, which can:

 -   show potential development sites that fit local planning requirements
 -   help people to plan developments that meet those requirements

-RIPA has the potential to save LPAs time by reducing the number of invalid planning applications they receive by [up to 80%](https://www.ripa.digital/objectives).
+PlanX has the potential to save LPAs time by reducing the number of invalid planning applications they receive by [up to 80%](https://www.ripa.digital/objectives).
 This could [save £179 million](https://www.ripa.digital/understanding-the-problem) in costs to LPAs nationally.

 It will also make the planning application process easier for homeowners and businesses.